windup/windup.github.io/src/content/blog/introduction/index.md

 WINDUP is an assembly of tools that support large-scale Java application modernization and migration projects across a broad range of transformations and use cases.
 It accelerates application code analysis, supports effort estimation, accelerates code migration, and helps you move applications to the cloud and containers.

+The CLI and Web UI distributions have now been released upstream.
+The Web UI can be run locally on a laptop, centrally on a server, or installed within an OpenShift cluster via the templates included within the distribution.

 The core of WINDUP is an extensible rules engine that analyzes Java applications.

 The input into the analysis is a collection of Java archives or project source code folders.